Louise, Princess Royal: Marriage and children

+As daughter of the Prince of Wales, Louise was considered a very desirable match as a bride.
+She was tiring of her over-protective mother and longed to escape, yet without making a 'grand marriage' to a European prince, following her aunt the Duchess of Argyll, who married outside royalty.
+Louise was introduced to Alexander Duff, 6th Earl of Fife at the wedding of her aunt Princess Beatrice in 1885, who was a regular companion of her father and eighteen years her senior.
+Four years later, she asked for her grandmother, Queen Victoria's permission to marry the Earl, insisting that if she was not allowed to marry him she would surely die an old maid.

+Queen Victoria gave Louise consent, and in June 1889 their engagement was announced.
+There was criticism at court where it was thought to be wrong for a princess to marry someone not of royal blood.
+Princess Victoria Mary of Teck expressed to her aunt, Augusta, Grand Duchess of Mecklenburg-Strelitz that "for a future Princess Royal to marry a subject seems rather strange."

-Despite her mother's attempts to keep her daughters unmarried and by her side, on Saturday 27 July 1889, Louise married Alexander Duff, 6th Earl Fife, who was eighteen years her senior, at the Private Chapel in Buckingham Palace with the Archbishop of Canterbury officiating at the service.
+Despite her mother's attempts to keep her daughters unmarried and by her side, on 27 July 1889, Louise married Alexander Duff, 6th Earl Fife, who was eighteen years her senior, at the Private Chapel in Buckingham Palace with the Archbishop of Canterbury officiating at the service.
+They were third cousins through an illegitimate line, as Alexander was a great-grandchild of William IV and his mistress, Dorothea Jordan.
 Her bridesmaids were Princesses Maud and Victoria of Wales, Victoria Mary of Teck, Marie Louise and Helena Victoria of Schleswig-Holstein and the Countesses Feodora, Helena and Valda Gleichen.
+“O Perfect Love, all human thought transcending", was written by Dorothy Blomfield for her sister's marriage in 1883, and was intended to be sung to Strength and Stay, in Hymns Ancient & Modern, No. 12.
+Subsequently, it was set as an anthem by J. Barnby for the marriage of the Duke of Fife with the Princess Louise of Wales that day.
+The Duchess of Teck wrote soon after the wedding, "They both seem so thoroughly happy and contented that it does one's heart good to see them."

 Two days after the wedding, Queen Victoria created him Duke of Fife and Marquess of Macduff in the Peerage of the United Kingdom.
 The letters patent creating this dukedom contained the standard remainder to heirs male of the body lawfully begotten.
 After the birth of their two daughters, on 24 April 1900, Queen Victoria signed letters patent creating a second Dukedom of Fife, along with the Earldom of Macduff in the Peerage of the United Kingdom with a special remainder: in default of a male heir, these peerages would pass to the daughters of the 1st Duke, and then to their male descendants.

 The Duke and Duchess of Fife had three children: